Table of Contents

 This is achieved by increasing the trench depth the pipeline will be buried.
 Increasing the pipeline depth of cover implies a greater volume of consolidated soil above the pipeline, thus increasing the downward load acting against buoyancy force.
-Consideration must be given to the stability of the trench wall, in swampy terrain increasing trench depths leads to uncontrollable increase in trench width.
-Special backfill soil with higher density may as well be used in combination with increase in burial depth to achieve the designated factor of safety.
+Consideration must be given to the stability of the trench wall, in swampy terrain increasing trench depths leads to an uncontrollable increase in trench width.
+Special backfill soil with higher density may as well be used in combination with an increase in burial depth to achieve the designated factor of safety.
 For every selected depth of pipeline cover, the buoyancy calculation should be repeated until the designated set factor of safety is achieved.

 3.3 Use of Continuous Concrete Coating

-Large diameter pipelines require thicker concrete coating, the density of the concrete mixture can be increased by adding materials of higher density e.g. iron ore.
+Large-diameter pipelines require thicker concrete coating, the density of the concrete mixture can be increased by adding materials of higher density e.g. iron ore.

 3.4 Use of Concrete Collars

-Concrete collars are precast concrete weight, they can be molded into different shapes depending on project requirement.
+Concrete collars are precast concrete weight, they can be moulded into different shapes depending on project requirement.
 The weight of each collar must be predetermined, this is added to the downward force used in estimating the anti-buoyancy factor of safety.